januslabs/tomcat-vault/README.md

 Vault for your Tomcat
 ================================
-Tomcat vault is an utility that retrieves the password runtime from the vault.
-Vault is a Hashicorp product for managing secrets.
+Tomcat vault is an utility that retrieves secrets at  runtime from the vault.
+Tomcat Vault is an implemented using HashiCorp's Vault.

 TODO: Wiki page